in28minutes/in28minutes.com/_posts/2017-11-13-jpa-and-hibernate-with-spring-boot.md

 ---
 layout:     post
-title:      JPA and Hibernate with Spring Boot - Course Guide
+title:      JPA and Hibernate Tutorial for Beginners - with Spring Boot
 date:       2017-11-13 12:31:19
 summary:    JPA and Hibernate with Spring Boot - Course Guide with Step by Step Details, Code Examples and the Notes
 categories: Spring Boot, JPA, Hibernate